ameerghazal/Outline-Application/README.md

 Social media mobile application where friends post outlines of their days.

 ## Software
-Built using React Native, PostgreSQL, and Firebase
+Built using React Native (v0.73), PostgreSQL (v16.2), and Firebase

 ## Version
 0.1 (beta)

 ## Platform
-iOS and Android (Mobile App)
+Publishing on iOS and Android (Mobile App)

+## Development Environment
+Developing on UNIX Systems

 ## Branch Strategy
 Essentially, we're gonna have a ticket for each feature and we branch based on that feature.
 Label them with ids.
 Work on the branch, make a pull request when finished, team will review it, then if approved it gets merged to main.
 NO ONE WORKS DIRECTLY ON MAIN, ONLY WORK ON THE FEATURE BRANCH.